Government Finance 101. Fiscal Policy: Welcome to Alice in Wonderland

 ECONOMIC EFFECTS OF CONTINUOUS FISCAL DEFICITS

 A fiscal deficit of $2 trillion means the federal government is spending on transfer programs and purchases of goods and services (income to households and businesses) $2 trillion more than it is collecting in revenue (taken from households and businesses). $2 trillion is 6-7% of total GDP or approximately 10% of consumer spending.
-Adding the $1 trillion trade deficit which is 3-4% of GDP, then $3 trillion, or 10% of GDP spending, is being financed by these two deficits.
+Adding the $1 trillion trade deficit which is 3-4% of GDP, then $3 trillion, or 10% of total GDP spending, is being financed by these two deficits.
 Party on!

 Even as the nominal GDP, and thus the tax base, increases, the yearly deficit exists year after year.
 The old bonds do not disappear by increased tax revenue paying them off.
 As the bonds come due (mature), they are retired (paid off or rolled over) with new bonds.
 Combined with new deficits and debt, the national debt get larger.
 And larger.